 Coat check and lockers

-Please check your jacket and bags at the coat check on the ground floor or use the lockers at the library entrance.
+Please check jackets and bags at the coat check on the ground floor, use the lockers at the library entrance or alternatively the lockers on the 2nd lower level (2.UG).
 The Loans desk offers transparent bags for storing personal items that you might require while on the library premises.

 Have an improvement suggestion, praise or criticism for us?
 Talk to us, write us an email or use the opinion boxes located in the library.